-Given the lack of full participation, attention will need to be given to this process by the microEP graduate program management and the importance re-emphasized with the students and faculty.
+Given the lack of full participation, more attention will need to be given to this process by the microEP graduate program management and the importance re-emphasized with the students and faculty.

-6. Formal Exit Interviews with all graduates (Indirect): This process addresses all outcomes.
-Assessment and analysis will begin on May 1st.
-Results will be reported for the previous academic year by May 31st.
+Formal Exit Interviews with all graduates (Indirect): This process addresses all outcomes.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 While the microEP program receives student feedback through many channels, as a result of feedback from external reviewers during the first program review a formal exit interview policy was implemented and a script was created to help guide the interview.
-Assistant Director DePriest performs these exit interviews; then the forms are scanned and stored in both hardcopy and electronic forms.
+Associate Director Roper performs these exit interviews; then the forms are scanned and stored in both hardcopy and electronic forms.

-Exit interviews were performed with four of eight students who graduated from the program during the 2015-2016 academic year.
-More are expected to be completed before the end of May.
+Exit interviews were performed with 11 of 15 students who graduated from the program during the 2016 calendar year (although, with increased focus on this assessment, 9/9 exit interviews were performed with December 2016 graduates).
 No exit interviews are performed for students who complete their Master's and continue on in the program for their PhD.
-Given the lack of follow-up of some students in providing these, this will have to be formalized as a requirement before final sign-off of the student's record of progress.
+Participating in the exit interview has now been formalized as a requirement before final sign-off of the student's record of progress.